Croom, County Limerick: Places of interest

 Croom is home to Croom Castle, rebuilt by the FitzGeralds and Fitzmaurices from an earlier O'Donovan fortress, which may or may not have first been destroyed.
 In any case, it was restored in the 19th century.
 In the 18th century, it was the meeting-place of the "Maigue poets."
 West of Croom are the ruins of a 15th-century church (National Monument) and a round tower (12th century), the top part of which is missing.

 To the east is Croom Hospital which began life in 1852 as a workhouse, and became a hospital in 1924.
 Along the river Maigue is a ruin mill along with a newer mill, built by Henry Lyons in 1788 and was operational until 1927.

 In late 2014, a new Civic Centre was opened which includes a restaurant, library, public computers and function hall.

 Transport

 Croom railway station opened on 1 August 1862, closed for passenger traffic on 31 December 1934 and for goods traffic on 9 September 1963, finally closing altogether on 27 March 1967.

-The town is bypassed by the N20 Croom Bypass (2001), and Bus Éireann and Citylink buses no longer stop in Croom.
+The town is bypassed by the N20 Croom Bypass (2001).
+Bus Eireann provides public transport between Croom, Limerick and Charleville.